A career as a Police Constable is exciting, challenging and rewarding. Members of the public will turn to you for

 To apply you'll need:

 *In the future we'll be offering a third way to join.
 If you study for a Bachelors degree in Professional Policing at a College of Policing licensed higher education institute you'll be able to apply to join as PC on our shorter, practice-based training programme.
 Universities launched these knowledge-based courses in September 2019 and we're planning to launch our third entry route ready for the first round of graduates leaving university in 2022.

 Check this list of qualifications to understand what you currently have and what you need to apply.

-However you apply you'll also need to pass the Police Constable:
+However you apply you'll also need to complete:

 How long does the recruitment process take?